The redeveloped Bicester services is now part of the urban area, standing opposite the Bicester Village shopping centre and a Tesco supermarket.

 In the early 2000s, the site was rebranded to Esso.
 In 2005, Esso planned to redevelopment the site building a new sales building including a On the Run café and Costa offering, new forecourt and pumps, new canopy and 2 new car and jet washes but these plans were later withdrawn.

-In the mid-2010s, the filling station was purchased by Euro Garages and in late 2015, an extension was built on the left side of the shop to introduce a Greggs store to the site.
+The filling station was purchased by Euro Garages and, in late 2015, an extension was built on the left side of the shop to introduce a Greggs store to the site.

 Euro Garages' rights to the Little Chef name expired in January 2018.
 It had been hoped that the restaurant would have been converted to something else before then, but having acquired such a large and busy site, they weren't sure what to do with it.
 The restaurant lived on under the holding name EG Diner until summer 2018 when it finally closed.